30 Things I Learned in My 30s for Success, Purpose & Well‑Being

 29. Build relationships with people of all ages to gain new perspectives, wisdom, and life insights

 In my thirties, I realized for the first time the importance of building relationships with people of different ages.
-It not only helps broaden our perspectives and enrich our lives, but it is really important to better understand how our own lives may evolve in the future.
+It not only helps broaden our perspectives and enrich our lives, but it is really important to better understand how our own lives may unfold in the future.
 My understanding of life in my thirties is very different than it was in my twenties, and I imagine it will continue to change over time.
-Surrounding yourself with different ages allows you to anticipate certain changes and learn from their experience.
+Surrounding yourself with different ages allows you to anticipate certain changes and learn from the experiences and perspective of others.

 30. Seek out role models to guide your personal development, inspire growth, and help you cultivate virtuous habits